thesandboxgame/sandbox-smart-contracts/packages/avatar/contracts/nft-collection/NFTCollection.md

 ) external onlyOwner
 ```

-function to setup wave parameters.
-A wave is defined as a combination of allowed number tokens to be minted in total,
+function to setup a new wave.
+A wave is defined as a combination of allowed number tokens to be minted in total, per
-per wallet and minting price
+wallet and minting price

 event: {WaveSetup}